-InterDent and Gentle Dental are seeking an engaging Regional Clinical Director to support our dental offices in the Portland and Vancouver metro areas.
-This region includes 29 total offices including a home office that this position will be based out of near the selected candidate’s home.
+Our Clinical teams are seeking an engaging Regional Clinical Director to support our dental offices in Seattle and the surrounding metro areas.
+This region includes approximately 25 total offices including a home office that this position will be based out of near the selected candidate’s home.

 The Regional Clinical Director is a leadership position at the forefront of our commitment to patients and serves as the clinical lead to the offices in the Region.
 In this role, the RCD is responsible for: